The Relational Origins of Rules in Online Communities: Findings

 \subsection{Searching for Rule Templates}

-Few leaders we spoke to imagined a rule set during community creation.
+Few leaders we spoke to had imagined a rule set during community creation.
 Instead, most leaders described the action of \textit{searching for rule templates} in other online communities.
 For example, FA14, the leader of a toy franchise's Fandom wiki, told us that they ``are always inspired by other communities'' and ``always take a template of rules'' from other communities.
 Some leaders described feelings of not being ``actually experienced enough and knowledgeable enough'' (FV12) to write rules themselves.
-FV10, a Fediverse leader for a regional community in the U.S., told us how ``a big chunk'' of their rules were made at community creation, saying that they ``looked to other examples of rules'' across Fediverse communities.
-They referenced their legal background to explain choosing templates over drafting rules themselves:
+FV10, a Fediverse leader for a regional community in the U.S., told us how they ``looked to other examples of rules'' across Fediverse communities during their community's creation to use those rules as templates.
+FV10 explained:

 \begin{quote} ``As a lawyer, it's pretty typical to look at other example documents if you're writing a contract or something.
 You look at other examples of how people have done it...and that's kind of how our rules developed.
-You see what challenges other people have encountered, and then you can assess whether or not that's a challenge that you think that you need to be prepared for.'' \end{quote} FV10 showed that using existing rule templates from related communities helps leaders anticipate potential challenges and craft suitable policies for their needs.
+You see what challenges other people have encountered, and then you can assess whether or not that's a challenge that you think that you need to be prepared for.'' \end{quote} FV10 rationalized the practice of \textit{searching for rule templates} by comparing rule adoption in online communities to policy writing in modern day firms.
+FV10 showed how \textit{searching for rule templates} can expose leaders to a range of possible challenges they may anticipate and also provides them with examples of rules to overcome those challenges that they could then choose to adopt.